-- 1. If a student has a concern or complaint, the student should first seek resolution by communicating with a success coach. - In the event the matter is not resolved after communicating with a success coach, the student is encouraged to contact the director of student success, who will address the student's concern in an impartial manner.
+- 1. If a student has a concern or complaint, the student should first seek resolution by communicating with a success coach. - In the event the matter is not resolved after communicating with a success coach, the student is encouraged to contact the executive director of student success, who will address the student's concern in an impartial manner.

-Director of Student Success National American University 5301 Mount Rushmore Rd.
-Rapid City, SD 57701 studentconcerns@national.edu
+Executive Director of Student Success

+National American University

+5301 Mount Rushmore Rd.

+Rapid City, SD 57701

-Phone: (719) 591-8322 | Fax: (605) 394-4849
+Phone: (719) 590-8322 | Fax: (605) 394-4849

+studentconcerns@national.edu

-- 3. The director of student success will strive to respond to a student within five (5) business days and will endeavor to resolve the matter in a timely manner.
-The time to resolution will depend upon the nature of the concern. - 4.
-The director of student success does not possess the authority to render final decisions, but will seek to resolve the matter by facilitating communication among the appropriate persons and departments. - 5.
-In the event a student feels that the university has not adequately addressed the concern or complaint, the student may contact the appropriate state agency listed below.
+3. The executive director of student success will strive to respond to a student within five (5) business days and will endeavor to resolve the matter in a timely manner.
+The time to resolution will depend upon the nature of the concern.

+- 4. The executive director of student success does not possess the authority to render final decisions, but will seek to resolve the matter by facilitating communication among the appropriate persons and departments. - In the event a student feels that the university has not adequately addressed the concern or complaint, the student may contact the appropriate state agency listed below.